-The career fair, hosted by the College of Education and Georgia State University Career Services, invites current Georgia State students and alumni to meet with representatives from various school systems in Georgia and other states.
-County school systems currently registered to attend include Cherokee, Clarke, Cobb, DeKalb, Fulton, Gwinnett, Henry, Houston and Newton counties.
+The career fair, hosted by the college and Georgia State University Career Services, invites current Georgia State students to meet with representatives from various school systems in Georgia and other states.
+More details will be posted on the College of Education & Human Development & Human Development’s website closer to the event.